 What is JVM?

 JVM is an acronym for Java Virtual Machine.
 A Java Virtual Machine is an abstract machine that enables your computer to run a Java program.
 Without JVM, no Java program or application can be executed.
-It is the heart of java programming language.
-When we run a Java program, Java compiler first compiles your Java code as tiny pieces of codes known as bytecode.
+It is the heart of the Java programming language.
+When we run a Java program, the Java compiler first compiles your Java code as tiny pieces of code known as bytecode.
 Then, the JVM translates bytecode into machine code (set of instructions that a computer's CPU executes directly).

 The JVM performs the following main tasks:

 JRE is an acronym for Java Runtime Environment.
 A Java Runtime Environment is a software package that provides Java class libraries, along with Java Virtual Machine (JVM), and other components to run applications written in Java programming.
 It does not contain any development tools such as compiler, debugger, etc. If you need to run Java programs, but not develop them, Java Runtime Environment is what you need.

 JDK is an acronym for Java Development Kit.
 A Java Development Kit is a software development kit used to develop applications in Java.
 When you download JDK, JRE is also downloaded, and don't need to download it separately.
 In addition to JRE, JDK also contains several development tools such as compilers, JavaDoc, Java Debugger, etc to develop Java applications.